Willem Asman kubus boek Paradox

 To work Two specialists at work in their mutual fields of expertise, you don't need a crystal ball to predict that things can end only in one of two ways.
 We spend time in advance defining responsibilities, who has veto where, and agree on a baselines which can be useful to us later on.
 We start with weekly brainstorming sessions of a few hours, which culminate in the exchange of the first tentative attempts on paper, storylines (five of them initially), character studies, first action sequences.
 The writing process is similar to preparing for an operation: don't immediately give chase with guns drawn and sirens screaming, but first think, listen, discuss, try something, suggest a better idea, report, agree on the best approach, evaluate and tell each other the truth.

 Satisfied with the book?
 Is it thrilling?
-Is that still okay, two white men of a certain age writing a book about two women?
+Is it still okay to have two white men of a certain age write a book about two women?

 If police officers read it and recognize themselves (and say: 'That's not how it went, but that's how it is') we have achieved our goal.